NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 Which means we now have depression, exhaustion, brain fog, anxiety and stress, on top of everything else including imminent insulin-resistance, because ...

-... as if managing the other symptoms of PPID isn't a juggling act enough, cortisol also increases blood sugar levels and enhances the brain’s use of glucose.
+... as if managing all-things-PPID isn't a juggling act enough, cortisol also increases blood sugar levels and enhances the brain’s use of glucose.

 When the horse is anxious, signals are sent to the adrenal glands to release adrenalin and cortisol, which as we know triggers the fight/flight syndrome.
 As long as this fight/flight reaction in the body stays active, cortisol continues to release sugars into the bloodstream, and here comes the side effects of high cortisol levels.